SUNY Downstate Medical Center

 About the Elective

-The School of Public Health's Global Health Elective, Health Care in Developing Countries, was initiated in 1980 by the Dean, Dr. Pascal James Imperato, who has been its course director throughout its history.
+The School of Public Health's Elective, Global Health in Developing Countries, was initiated in 1980 by the Dean, Dr. Pascal James Imperato, who has been its course director throughout its history.
 Beginning in the academic year 2007-2008, Dr. Denise Bruno assumed the role of co-director of the elective with Dr. Imperato.
-The objectives of this elective are to provide fourth year students with an opportunity to observe and study public health and health care delivery systems, or some aspects thereof, in a resource poor country, to be of service to disadvantaged populations in a resource poor country, and to have a cross-cultural experience.
+The objectives of this elective are to provide fourth year students with an opportunity to observe, study, and participate in public health programs in developing countries, to study health and health care disparities in such countries, to be of service to disadvantaged populations in these countries, and to have a cross-cultural experience.

 Admission to this elective is highly competitive.
 Annually, some 50 students compete for approximately twenty places.
 The admission process includes an examination of the academic record to date, a personal interview with a member of the Global Health Elective Screening Committee, and reference checking with faculty familiar with applicants.
 Students who have a commitment to a career in preventive medicine, public health, or primary care are given preference.
 Each student admitted is carefully advised by the course directors, who also arrange the overseas placements.